root-project/root/tree/ntuple/v7/doc/architecture.md

 This is considered "mild scalability parallelization" in RNTuple.

 ### RNTupleParallelWriter
-The parallel writer offers the most scalable writing interface.
+The parallel writer offers the most scalable parallel writing interface.
 Multiple _fill contexts_ can concurrently serialize and compress data.
 Every fill context prepares a set of entire clusters in the final on-disk layout.
 When a fill context flushes data,